 The Citadel in the Old Town of Budva in Montenegro

 On the sea-side of the Budva Old Town is the magnificent Citadel also known as the Fortress of St Mary.
 Although there is very little left of the original fortress built in 1840 this medieval fortress, built in 1425, is virtually intact.
-Constructed to protect Budva in the event of an attack from the sea its multi-layered arrangement of walls was guaranteed to be impregnable in the event of an attack.
+Constructed to protect Budva from an invasion by sea its multi-layered arrangement of walls was guaranteed to be impregnable in the event of an attack.
 It was equipped with everything necessary to withstand a long siege.
 Today it is the keeper of the history of Budva and is open to the public.
 Inside there is a museum, a restaurant and an observation deck with a panoramic view of Budva.
 Leave the city through the small gate that leads to the Ričardova glava on the far side of the Old Town for some good views of the Citadel.

 Where to Stay in Budva, Montenegro